Anna Duda on November 6, 2018

 RIE parenting involves a lot of talk.
 It assumes babies are capable of understanding us from birth and are considered as a whole person who deserves to be heard and understood.
 RIE encourages parents and caregivers to explain everything you do to the child in a step by step manner.
 For example, as you change a diaper or give the baby a bath you tell the baby what you are doing and what you will do next.
 This step by step communication is also called sportscasting.
 Under RIE, communicating with the baby from day one is vital for their development.
 This includes keeping eye contact and singing to the baby.
 RIE parenting is designed to create a closer bond with the child and help the child understand the world around them in a faster and better way.

 Magda Gerber’s motto was “Do less, observe more, enjoy most”.
-Thus, RIE parenting is about letting the children find their own interests.
+Thus, RIE parenting is about letting children find their own interests.
 As parents and caregivers, we observe the child and let them play on their own, but we do not entertain them.
 This allows children to experience and discover life on their own.
 Adults often believe that kids get bored very fast, but remember that when children are young, everything is brand new and amazing to them.
 Our role is not to give them ideas and not to direct their play.

 According to the RIE approach, when children cry, it’s not advisable to run and stop their crying.
 By making sure all their needs are met, we let them express their emotions and show them support by holding them and communicating calmly about their feelings.
 It is important to teach the child that it is perfectly ok to feel upset.
 This was very difficult for me at the beginning of my relationship with the child I was caring for.
 The whole theory was completely new to me and I had to change some of my habits.
 It was difficult not to comfort the baby when he cried and not engage him to play a certain type of way.

-RIE altered my approach during diaper changes and meal time, I really enjoyed communicating with little Lincoln while I was changing his diaper.
+RIE altered my approach during diaper changes and mealtime, I really enjoyed communicating with little Lincoln while I was changing his diaper.
 Even though he could not talk yet, I saw that he understood what I was saying to him and he even cooperated by raising his legs and laying relatively still.
 RIE advises against punishments and time outs, but instead encourages setting boundaries for the child and sticking to them.
 For example, when a child learns to sit down to eat a meal, the child may decide when they want to get up and leave the table.
-We explain to the child that by this behavior, his showed us that he is done eating and that he cannot come back to the table even if others are not finished finish eating and the food is not yet cleared away.
+We explain to the child that by this behavior, he showed us that he is done eating and that he cannot come back to the table even if others are not finished finish eating and the food is not yet cleared away.
 Once the child has made the decision to leave the table, his meal is over.

 The RIE parented child decides what they are focusing on or who they are playing with.
 This encourages children to be more active on their own and build their independence.
 In this manner, children can become a more authentic version of themselves.
-Another RIE tactic is let children struggle and figure out on their own how stuff works.
+Another RIE tactic is to let children struggle and figure out on their own how stuff works.
 Don’t show a child how to put the puzzles together or how the other toys work; instead, let them struggle a little bit to find their own way.
 For many nannies, this technique can be challenging as it requires a lot patience not to interrupt and help.
 Magda Gerber advises to let them learn on their own because that builds their self-confidence and independence.
 From a little problem like struggling with toys, children will learn self-management skills and grow to become a strong adult.
 The goal is to teach children how to handle problems on their own.
 Of course, that doesn’t mean children should be ignored.
 Instead, give the child a chance to solve the issue on their own.
 As adults, we have a habit of showing children how this or that works, not leaving much room for their own creativity and exploration.

 Children learn everything from us.
 It is vitally important to be a good example.
 From day one, children pick up on our body language, facial expressions and mood.
 Thus, Magda Gerber urges adults to talk to the children just like you would talk to any other person.
 RIE believes that by talking to children in baby talk, we create a false reality.
 Personally, this was a difficult task for me as a nanny because I had the habit of talking in a cute baby talk way.
 It took me a while to stop or change some of the old ways regarding my interactions with children.